 - Select the volume containing the bootable installer you've created just now, then click Continue.

-- Follow the onscreen instructions and finally boot your Mac.
+- Select the external drive to boot your M1 Mac.

 Step 3.
 Download and install iBoysoft Data Recovery for Mac: